neonira/neonira.github.io/_posts/2018-06-07-CollatzSequence.md

 So the expansion factor turns to be taken from set { 9 / 2<sup>k</sup> with <cite class='kw'>k</cite> = 2 when tens of 0 digit are odd, and <cite class='kw'>k</cite> = 2 + <cite class='kw'>e</cite> with <cite class='kw'>e</cite> being the number of times those tens can be divided by 2 staying even}.

-This expansion factor, is really an expansion factor when tens of 0 digit are odd or when <cite class='kw'>e</cite> <cite class='math_le'></cite> 2.
+This expansion factor, is really an expansion factor when tens of 0 digit are odd or when <cite class='kw'>e</cite> &prcue; 2.
 Otherwise, the expansion factor is a compression factor, meaning that the output of cluster 1 will be in this case a number less than the input number.

 #### Expansion factor pattern